Factor Graph-Based Planning as Inference for Autonomous Vehicle Racing: FORMULATION OF FACTOR NODES

 where $\bm{\Sigma}_{\mathrm{curv}}$ is the hyperparameter matrix.
 The decision to attach additional minimum curvature factors $f_{i}^{curv}$ beyond $N-2$ is optional.
 Typically, attaching factors up to $N-2$ is sufficient to cover all the centerline states.
 However, in a scenario where the raceline is computed for multiple laps, it is recommended to attach two additional factors up to $N$ to ensure that the raceline smoothly transitions from the last state to the first state of the next lap. \begin{remark} The hyperparameter matrix $\bm{\Sigma}_{\mathrm{sys}}$ for factor $f^{\mathrm{sys}}$ is assigned a very small value to tighten the adherence to the system model.
 Whereas the value of $\bm{\Sigma}_{\mathrm{obs}}$ is selected based on the racetrack, and it usually changes in case of major physical differences in the geometry of the racetrack. $\bm{\Sigma}_{\mathrm{curv}}$ has relatively higher values and is selected based on the performance requirements. \end{remark}

-The \ac{MPC} control input, along with the predicted future trajectory, is inferred by solving the factor graph for the prediction horizon $n$.
+The control input, along with the predicted future trajectory, is inferred by solving the factor graph for the prediction horizon $n$.
 Following the execution of the first control and receiving new estimates from optimizing the variable nodes, we extend the time horizon one step further and repeat the entire process.
 Algorithm~\ref{alg:Planning} outlines this methodology of the proposed framework.

-\section{Evaluation}
+\section{EVALUATION}

-The proposed framework is evaluated in simulation for two exemplary racetracks.
+The proposed framework is evaluated for two exemplary racetracks.
 The \ac{MPCC}-based optimization algorithm~\cite{Liniger15} is used as a benchmark for a 1:43 scale racecar.
 Two solvers, \ac{HPIPM}\cite{Frison20} and the MATLAB \ac{QP} solver (quadprog), are utilized for the \ac{MPCC} benchmark.
-The algorithms are evaluated by running tests for both the racetracks to note cumulative curvature, total distance, and computation time for the optimization step.
-All the tests are performed on a 2.1 GHz AMD Ryzen 5 PRO 3500U quad-core processor with 16GB of RAM.
+The algorithms are evaluated by running tests for both the racetracks to note cumulative curvature, total distance, lap time, and computation time for each optimization step.
+While opting for a 1:43 scale racecar for algorithm evaluation proves to be an effective choice, capturing its performance well, we also present results for a full-scale racing car to further validate the proposed algorithm's capabilities.
+All tests are conducted on a 2.1 GHz AMD Ryzen 5 PRO 3500U quad-core processor with 16GB of RAM.

-\subsection{Implementation Details}
+\subsection{IMPLEMENTATION DETAILS}

 The proposed framework has been implemented using the \ac{GTSAM} library, similar to the approach employed in \ac{GPMP2}~\cite{MukadamDYDB18}.
 The algorithm is structured into two layers: the top layer is developed in MATLAB and encompasses the vehicle model, racetrack specifications, and trajectory characteristics.
 On the lower level, the factor error functions are implemented in C++ to augment the capabilities of the \ac{GTSAM} library.
-The Levenberg–Marquardt algorithm, from the \ac{GTSAM}, is employed as the numerical optimization solver in our framework.
+The Levenberg–Marquardt algorithm from the \ac{GTSAM} is employed as the numerical optimization solver.

 Following the trend observed in recent planning algorithms \cite{MukadamDYDB18, BariGW23}, the obstacle cost is $\mathbf{e}^{obs}\left ( \bm{p}_{i}\right ) = \mathbf{c}\left ( d \right )$, where, $\mathbf{c}$ is the hinge loss function such as,